linkerd/website/linkerd.io/content/2/tasks/rotating_webhooks_certificates.md

 +++
-title = "Rotating webhooks certificates" description = "Follow these steps to rotate your Linkerd webhooks certificates"
+title = "Rotating webhooks certificates" description = "Follow these steps to rotate your Linkerd webhooks certificates."
 +++

 Linkerd uses the